linode/docs/docs/guides/security/encryption/post-quantum-encryption-nginx-debian11/index.md

 Ensure that you include the necessary certificates (whether self-signed or from a trusted Certificate Authority) to enable proper TLS/SSL functionality.
 Without certificates, you won’t be able to establish a secure HTTPS connection.

--   **Using Let's Encrpyt (Recommedned for Production)**: To use automatic certificate renewal with Let's Encrypt, follow [Use Certbot to Enable HTTPS with NGINX on Ubuntu](/docs/guides/enabling-https-using-certbot-with-nginx-on-ubuntu/) to properly configure the Nginx server.
+-   **Using Let's Encrpyt (Recommended for Production)**: To use automatic certificate renewal with Let's Encrypt, follow [Use Certbot to Enable HTTPS with NGINX on Ubuntu](/docs/guides/enabling-https-using-certbot-with-nginx-on-ubuntu/) to properly configure the Nginx server.

 -   **Using Self-Signed Certificate (Suitable for Testing/Development)**: To use a self-signed certificate, see our [Enable TLS/SSL for HTTPS](/docs/guides/getting-started-with-nginx-part-3-enable-tls-for-https/) guide, or create certificates using the following command: